Categories

 This is Part 2 of my analysis of Stanley Kubrick’s Eyes Wide Shut.
 For Part 1, go here.

 I’m aware that my analysis in Part 1 only explained the movie’s symbolism and didn’t fill any of its frustrating plot holes.
 This is because only through an understanding of the symbolism can we piece together the disjointed plot.
+Now we have the tools to finish the job.

 This is not a farfetched speculation.
 Although Kubrick films the bathroom scene in a low-key, casual tone, the situation is horrific.
-Ziegler, a married man of tremendous wealth, has a drugged, naked prostitute lying unconscious in his own bathroom while he throws a house party.
+Ziegler, a married man of tremendous wealth, has a drugged, naked prostitute unconscious in his own bathroom while he throws a house party.

 I doubt anyone would argue that Ziegler is above ordering someone’s death, especially someone as low on the socioeconomic ladder as Mandy.
-Remember that later on he demonstrates ugly contempt for her: “She was a hooker.
+Remember that later he demonstrates ugly contempt for her: “She was a hooker.
 That’s what she was.”

 If we were to view the orgy as its own independent event, we would conclude that the man must be Ziegler, since Ziegler later claims to have been there and is the only person we know who could’ve recognized Bill.
 But even if we were to view the orgy this way, the man’s actions don’t fit Ziegler at all.
-We first see the man in the grey mask, as previously stated, nodding cordially to Bill; we next see him calmly escorting a woman over to Bill, apparently encouraging her to have sex with him.
+For example, we first see the man in the grey mask, as previously stated, nodding cordially to Bill; we next see him calmly escorting a woman over to Bill, apparently encouraging her to have sex with him.
 Contrastingly, Ziegler later reveals that he is furious with Bill for attending the event.
 The two characters are simply not compatible.

 There is, however, a character that Bill recognizes at the Ziegler party and exchanges cordial greetings with: the piano player, Nick Nightingale.